 - The all-purpose flour: This is more popular in households because it has lesser gluten content in it and it is suitable for most baking and food such as pies,

 - The Bread Flour: This flour is the one designed for yeast bread.
 It has a high protein content in which the yeast can work on to give you a beautiful and great tasting loaf

 Of course, cake flour and self-rising flour has nothing to do with this list because it is too low in protein.
 Stay away from cake flour in Breadmaking!

 The explanation above shows the reason why I always use Bread flour for all my bread recipes.
 This is not to say that all-purpose flour will not work, but it is clear that the bread flour will yield a better result.
 I use unbleached bread flour to be precise just to avoid any of the chemicals that come with the bleached flour.

-This can be eaten as breakfast, it can also serve as a perfect snack between lunch and dinner, it also makes a good side for your lunch.
+This quick, soft no-knead dinner rolls can be eaten as breakfast or coffee time treats, brunch, a perfect snack between lunch and dinner, it also makes a good mealtime accompaniment.

 - 4-1/2 Cups Bread Flour

 - 4 Tbsp Sugar

 - 1 Tsp Salt

 - 2 Teaspoons Sugar for proofing the Yeast